combatwombat/cmdline-ai-helper/README.md

 # Installation

-1. Have PHP installed
+1. Have Python 3 installed
-2. Put `ai.php` somewhere
+2. Put `ai.py` somewhere
+3. Copy `cmdline-ai-helper.sample` to `~/.cmdline-ai-helper` and fill in your provider, model and API keys.
+It supports Anthropic, OpenAI, Google and local ollama.
-3. Optionally add an alias to your `.bashrc` or `.bash_profile`
+4. Optionally add an alias to your `.bashrc` or `.bash_profile`

 ```
-alias ai="php path/to/your/ai.php"
+alias ai="python path/to/your/ai.py"
 ```

-When it's first called, it creates a config file in `~/.php-cmdline-ai.config.json`.
-Edit this with your API keys and set your default provider and model.
-It supports Anthropic, OpenAI, Google and local ollama.

 Tested on macOS with bash.